nhan-123/Udacity_cloud_native_project_3/README.md

 ## Creating SLIs and SLOs
 SLOs:
 99.95% of uptime per month
-.03% of 40x/50x responses per month.
+0.5% of 40x/50x responses per month.
 Application responses should be served within 1500 ms per month.
 Monthly average CPU usage should be 60% or less.
 Monthly average memory usage should not exceed 600Mib.
 SLIs:
 The average 20x responses of the web is 97.99%.
-1.5% of the total incoming requests had 50x responses.
+1% of the total incoming requests had 50x responses.
 It took an average of 600 ms for incoming requests to be served.
 The average of CPUs is 50%.
 The avarage of Ram is 300Mib.

 ## Craft KPIs based on SLIs and SLOs.
-The average 20x or 30x responses of the web is 97.99%.
+* The average 20x or 30x responses of the web is 97.99%.
 Monthly uptime - this KPI indicates the total usability of the application.
 20x code responses per month - this KPI indicates availability of the pages of the application.
 Monthly traffic - this KPI will indicate the number of requests served by the application.
-1.5% of the total incoming requests had 50x responses.
+* 1% of the total incoming requests had 50x responses.
 Monthly downtime - this KPI indicates the number of times the application was down
 Errors per month - this KPI will indicate the monthly errors encountered in the application.
 Monthly traffic - this KPI will indicate the number of requests served by the application.
-It took an average of 600 ms for incoming requests to be served..
+* It took an average of 600 ms for incoming requests to be served.
 Average monthly latency - this KPI will indicate the time it took for the application to respond to requests.
 Monthly uptime - this KPI indicates the total usability of the application.
 Monthly traffic - this KPI will indicate the number of requests served by the application.
-The average of CPUs is 50%.
+* The average of CPUs is 50%.
 Average monthly CPU usage of pod used by the application - this KPI will indicate how much CPU is used by the source pod of the application.
 Average monthly CPU usage of all the pods - this KPI will indicate how much CPU is used by all the pods required to run the application.
 Monthly quota limit - this KPI will indicate whether the application is exceeding its usage of the CPU quota.
-The avarage of Ram is 300Mib.
+* The avarage of Ram is 300Mib.
 Average monthly memory usage of pod used by the application - this KPI will indicate how much memory is used by the source pod of the application.
 Average monthly memory usage of all the pods - this KPI will indicate how much memory is used by all the pods required to run the application.
 Monthly quota limit - this KPI will indicate whether the application is exceeding its usage of the memory quota.